appdotnet/api-spec/content/docs/resources/file/index.md

         "type": "net.app.core.oembed",
         "value": {
             "+net.app.core.file": {
-                "file_id": "1",
-                "file_token": "the write file_token you received when you uploaded your file to App.net...", "format": "oembed"
+                "file_id": "...the file id you received when you uploaded your file to App.net...", "file_token": "...the write file_token you received when you uploaded your file to App.net...", "format": "oembed"
             }
         }